mohanakt/mohanakt/README.md

 - 👋 Hi, I’m @mohanakt
-- 👀 I’m interested in trends and innovations in the technical field.
+- 👀 I’m interested in ... trends and innovations in the technical field
-- 🌱 I’m currently learning cloud computing.
+- 🌱 I’m currently learning ... cloud computing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...9380052820/mohanakt6@gmail.com

 <!---
 mohanakt/mohanakt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.